 * Pick-up and drop-off in Fairbanks is included.

-A non-refundable 25% deposit is required to reserve your hunt.
+A non-refundable 25% deposit is required to reserve your guided bear hunt in Alaska.
 The balance is due 30 days prior to the hunt start date.
 Reach out to me for more information or call me at (907) 378-1851 to book your bear hunting trip with Rod’s Alaskan Guide Service!